achaljhawar/Gamecord/Examples/RockPaperScissors.md

   	  paper: 'Paper',
   	  scissors: 'Scissors',
     },
-    askMessage: 'Hey {opponent}, {challenger} challenged you for a game of Connect 4!'
+    askMessage: 'Hey {opponent}, {challenger} challenged you for a game of Rock Paper Scissors!'
 }).startGame();
 ```